jameslawler/notes/docs/portuguese-language/verbs/saber.md

 ## Writing Prompts

-1. Que competências especiais você possui?
+1. Que competências especiais possui?
 What special skills do you have?
-2. Que grandes novidades você descobriu recentemente?
+2. Que grandes novidades descobriu recentemente?
 What big news did you find out recently?
-3. Você gostaria de conhecer o futuro?
+3. Gostaria de conhecer o futuro?
 Would you want to know the future?